Essential guide to the NFL play-offs

 Who are the favourites to go all the way?

-Aaron Rodgers has put up an MVP season as the Green Bay Packers earned the top seed in the NFC, just ahead of the Buccaneers, and it looks set up for a rematch at Lambeau Field between him and Brady for a place in the Super Bowl.
+Aaron Rodgers has put up an MVP season as the Green Bay Packers earned the top seed in the NFC, just ahead of the Buccaneers, and it looks set up for a repeat of last year's NFC Championship game at Lambeau Field, where Brady and Tampa Bay booked a place in Super Bowl 55.

 Rodgers has had his critics for his Covid vaccine stance, but Green Bay finished 13-4 for the season, meaning head coach Matt LaFleur has won more games in his first three years in the NFL than any other coach in history.